alexsmdt/KAPK-Project/README.md

 ## User Interface

 I tried to make the app as user-friendly as possible.
 The app uses app navigation via menus, simple UI elements, spinners to select product categories for example, a Nav Drawer and other elements.
-Furthermore I implemented an animated SplashScren, as well as the possibility to switch betwenn Night and Normal Mode
+Furthermore I implemented an animated SplashScren, as well as the possibility to switch between Night and Normal Mode

 ## Sample app run-through